How to resize logical volume management devices that use Azure Disk Encryption

 sudo ls -l /dev/disk/azure/scsi1/

-Screenshot showing the code that checks the current disk list.
-The command and the results are highlighted.
+Screenshot showing the code that checks the current disk list with the command and results highlighted.

 5. Check the output of lsblk: